McMorranLab/wsp_tools/README.md

 * Single Image TIE
 * Lorentz simulations
-* spatial mode implementations
+* spatial modes
-* a matplotlib.pyplot wrapper
+* a `matplotlib.pyplot` wrapper
-* an implementation of the cielab colorspace
+* an implementation of the CIELAB colorspace
-* a scipy.constants wrapper that allows unit scaling (i.e., using nanometers instead of meters)
+* a `scipy.constants` wrapper that allows arbitrary units (i.e., using nanometers instead of meters)

 ## Installation
 ```Bash